blekerfeld/donut/DIS.md

 ##### Stem

 The regular verb stem in Dutch is formed just by taking the infinitve ending *-en* away.
 The rules for forming the stem are placed inside `[square brackets]`.
 There can be multiple stem rules, separeated by a `; semicolon`.
-There are two operators allowed inside the stem brackets:
+There are three operators allowed inside the stem brackets:

 * `+` adds something to the input word.
 * `-` removes something from the input word.
+* `=` sets a variable (`&X=y`)

+###### Lexical form

+By default the word itself is used as base for the stem, but in the lexical entry an alternative form with variables might be provided, these variables can be used by the stem rules to change a vowel in a certain inflection for example (like the Dutch past form *las* from *lezen*).
+The lexical form would look like this: `l&Ezen` and the past inflection rule like this `[-en;&E=a]`.

 ###### Conditions